5 Natural Pest Control DIYs

 This solution is effective on almost any bug you could imagine from mosquitos to bed bugs.
 For this recipe, you’ll need a small spray bottle.
 To make your own DIY lavender repellent at home, mix together:

 - 1/2 cup apple cider vinegar

-- 1 tbsp lavender oil, citronella, or cedarwood essential oil
+- 1 tbsp lavender oil, citronella, or cedarwood essential oils

 If you have an infestation, check your plants to see if they’re the source.
-There’s lots of pests such as gnats and “sucking” insects that love to gather on plants.
-For this recipe, you’ll need a medium spray bottle.
-To make your own DIY insect plant repellent and killer, mix together:
+There are lots of pests such as gnats that love to gather on plants.
+For this recipe, you’ll need a medium-sized spray bottle.
+To make your own DIY anti-insect plant repellent, mix together:

 Natural Cleaner to Repel Pests